Generic Name: cobicistat (Oral route)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

+Store the medicine in its original bottle.
+Keep it tightly closed.
 Do not use this medicine if the seal on the bottle is broken or missing.
-Keep the bottle tightly closed.
-Keep the medicine in the original bottle that you were given at the pharmacy.

 Precautions While Using Tybost